ericfransen/notes/README.md

 4.  **Select Your Vault**: When prompted, choose the option to manually enter the path to your vault and provide the location where you cloned it (e.g., `~/notes-vault`).

 The script will automatically detect that your vault is already a Git repository with a remote configured and will skip all the creation steps, seamlessly connecting your tools to your existing notes.

-## How It Works

-This system provides a single main script, `note`, with several commands and flags.
-For a full list of commands and what they do, please see [COMMANDS.md](./COMMANDS.md).

 ## Troubleshooting